-Uber, US-based cab aggregator on Monday revealed through an emailed statement that it has elevated its India head Amit Jain as Regional General Manager for Asia Pacific region.
+Uber, a US-based cab aggregator, on Monday revealed through an emailed statement that it had elevated its India head, Amit Jain, to Regional General Manager for the Asia Pacific region.
 This includes New Zealand, Japan, Hong Kong, Australia, and India.

-As according to the emailed statement by Uber’s spokesperson, it confirms that the current president of Uber India and South Asia, Amit Jain will be “stepping to lead our ride-sharing operations as the new Regional General Manager, APAC.”
+The emailed statement by Uber’s spokesperson confirms that the current president of Uber India and South Asia, Amit Jain, will be “stepping into leading our ride-sharing operations as the new Regional General Manager, APAC.”

-Of the total markets, Uber India is one of the fastest growing markets which accounts for 10% of its total rides.
-The company stated that it will continue to invest in the country as it looks to grow business in the incredibly important and core market by up to 10 times in a decade as it even continues to compete with local rival Ola.
+Of the total markets, Uber India is one of the fastest growing markets, which accounts for 10% of its total rides.
+The company stated that it would continue to invest in the country as it looks to grow business in the incredibly important and core market by up to 10 times in a decade as it even continues to compete with local rival Ola.

 Both Ola and Uber are supported by SoftBank, but it is still not clear whether SoftBank intends to spur another consolidation in India.